lunasec-io/lunasec/README.md

 npx @lunasec/cli start --env demo
 ```

-That will pull all the Docker containers and start the LunaSec demo app on your computer.
-There are a lot of containers
+That will pull all the Docker containers and start the LunaDefend demo app on your computer.
+There are a lot of
-to run, so it may take a few minutes to finish starting up.
+containers to run, so it may take a few minutes to finish starting up.

 For a deeper dive into the Demo App, please see
 this [page](https://www.lunasec.io/docs/pages/overview/demo-app/walkthrough/) for a walkthrough of everything.
 All the